Skip to main content

 When this information is shared within a non-covered wellness challenge, the privacy risk transcends simple data exposure.
 It becomes a matter of revealing the state of your hormonal health and metabolic function to entities with no clinical obligation to you.

 Understanding this connection requires looking at the data through the lens of a clinical translator.
-We can begin to see how patterns in can correspond to the body’s hormonal symphonies and metabolic efficiency.
+We can begin to see how patterns in wearable data can correspond to the body’s hormonal symphonies and metabolic efficiency.
 This is where the true sensitivity of the information becomes apparent.

 An employer or a third-party data aggregator does not need a blood sample to make powerful inferences about your health status.
-They only need access to the continuous stream of that your device diligently collects, 24 hours a day.
+They only need access to the continuous stream of biometric data that your device diligently collects, 24 hours a day.

 Heart Rate Variability a Window into the Stress Axis